AbuzarBhatti/hangman-game/README.md

 Copy
 Edit
 python hangman.py
-Usage
+🎮 How to Play
-Once you run the script, the game will prompt you to start guessing letters of a hidden word.
-You have a limited number of guesses (usually 6) before you lose the game.
+Once you run the script, the game will prompt you to guess the letters of a secret word.
+You have 6 incorrect guesses before the hangman is fully drawn!

-The game shows underscores (_) for each letter in the word you are trying to guess.
+The game displays underscores (_) for each letter in the word.

-After each guess, the game will update the display with the correctly guessed letters or an incomplete word.
+After each guess, it will update the word with the correct letters or show your missed attempts.

-The hangman will "draw" one part for each incorrect guess.
+The hangman drawing will evolve as you make incorrect guesses.

-Example
+🔥 Example
 yaml
 Copy
 Edit
-Welcome to Hangman!
+Welcome to Hangman! 😎
 _ _ _ _ _
 Guess a letter: e
 _ e _ _ _
 Guess a letter: a
-Incorrect!
+❌ Incorrect!
 Attempts remaining: 5
 _ e _ _ _
 Guess a letter: t
-Incorrect!
+❌ Incorrect!
 Attempts remaining: 4
 _ e _ _ _
 ...
-Contributing
+👨‍💻 Contributing
+We ❤️ contributions!
+If you'd like to help improve this game, follow these steps:

-Fork the repo
+Fork the repo 🍴

 Create a new branch: git checkout -b feature-branch